 Does EIA publish electric utility rate, tariff, and demand charge data?

-EIA collects data on utilities that offer time-based rate programs, and the number of their customers that participate in the program.
+EIA also collects data on utilities that offer time-based rate programs, and the number of their customers that participate in the program.
 These programs, such as real-time pricing, critical-peak pricing, variable-peak pricing, and time-of-use rates are administered through a tariff.
 The data are collected with the EIA-861 survey and published in the Dynamic Pricing file of the EIA-861 database.